 Eating during OMAD Fasting | Is OMAD Good for Health | Are there any Risks with the OMAD diet | OMAD Diet Weight Loss | OMAD Fasting Results | Who Should Avoid OMAD Fasting |

-OMAD or One-Meal-A-Day is a type of intermittent fasting where you will fast for 23 hours at a stretch and eat only during your one-hour eating window.
+OMAD or One Meal A Day fasting is a type of intermittent fasting where you will fast for 23 hours at a stretch and eat a large meal only during your one-hour eating window.

 Today we will discuss the effects of OMAD on weight loss, along with other concerns relating to OMAD in this article.